Foreck1/LootTweaker-Docs/docs/type-docs/loottweaker.rst

     :parameters:
         * tableName - the unique name of the table.
     :warns: if the table name implicitly or explicitly uses the minecraft namespace.
+     This warning can be disabled in LootTweaker's config.
     :errors: if a loot table with the specified name already exists.
     :returns: an empty table with the specified name.